The Blessed Forgiveness Of Sin

 The Lord our God, the one true and living God of heaven and earth, is a God who freely and abundantly forgives sin through the blood of his Son, the Lord Jesus Christ.
 This is what God himself says, “I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins.”

-What is mercy's great deed?
-It is the blessed forgiveness of sin.
+What is mercy’s great deed?
+Mercy’s great deed is the blessed forgiveness of sin.
 It is the glory of grace to forgive sin.
 It is the majesty of mercy to forgive sin.
 It is the character of God to forgive iniquity and transgression and sin (Ex.
 34:5-7).
-This is an act of God alone.
-He alone can forgive sin.
-And his forgiveness is the only One whose forgiveness we need, desire and must have for the salvation of our souls and the peace of our troubled consciences (Psa.
+God is the only One who can forgive sin.
+God’s forgiveness is the only One whose forgiveness we need, desire, and must have for the salvation of our souls and the peace of our troubled consciences (Psa.
 130:3-4).

-There is only one way for a holy and just God to forgive sin.
-He can only forgive sin through the obedience and sacrifice of an all-sufficient Substitute.
-The Lord Jesus Christ, God's own dear Son, is that Substitute.
-In him, and only in him is there forgiveness with God (Rom.
-3:23-26; 1 John 1:7, 9).
-It is only in the crucified Christ that we can behold him, as he is, "a just God and a Savior" (Isa.
-45:20-22).
+How does God forgive sin?
+There is only one way for a holy and just God to forgive sin - God can only forgive sin through the obedience and sacrifice of an all-sufficient Substitute.
+The Lord Jesus Christ is that Substitute!
+In him, and only in him,is there forgiveness with God (Rom.3:23-26;1 John 1:9).

-What is the promise God makes to sinners whose sins are forgiven by him?
-It is just this: -- “I, even I, am he that blotteth out thy transgressions, and will not remember thy sins.”
-There are some things God cannot do.
+What is the promise which God makes to sinners whose sins are forgiven by him?
+What a promise this is!
+“I, even I, am he that blotteth out thy transgressions, and will not remember thy sins.”
+There are some things God himself cannot do!
 He cannot lie.
-God cannot break his covenant.
+He cannot break his covenant.
 He cannot forsake his people.
 He cannot be unjust.
-And the Holy, Lord God cannot remember the sins of his people.
+He cannot remember the sins of his people.
 I do not mean that God is not aware of the fact that we have sinned.
 I mean that in so far as his law and justice are concerned, our sins do not exist; therefore, God cannot remember them.
 He will never remember our sins so as to treat us any the less graciously because of them.
 He will never remember our sins so as to bring them up and require payment for them while we live.
 God will not remember our sins when we stand before Him in judgment (Jer.
 50:20).
 God will not remember our sins in the distribution of his heavenly crowns and gifts.